SupplyChainPro/Database/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/this/project/blob/master/LICENSE)
+This project is licensed under the [GPL License](https://github.com/aivatanproducts/aoc001-intelliSearch/blob/master/LICENSE)

 ## Get Help
 - Contact us on admin@aivatan.cf
-- If appropriate, [open an issue](https://github.com/this/project/issues) on GitHub
+- If appropriate, [open an issue](https://github.com/aivatanproducts/aoc001-intelliSearch/issues) on GitHub

 ## Motivation
 longing to learn and use the cutting edge machine learning technologies